-A. In any notice purporting to terminate a tenancy the Housing Provider shall state in the notice the cause for the termination, if any.

-- B. If the cause for terminating the tenancy is for the grounds in subsections B, C, D or E of Section 6-58.140 and a notice to cease is required, the notice shall also inform the Tenant that the failure to cure the violation or to vacate the Rental Unit may result in the initiation of an action to terminate the tenancy; such notice shall also include sufficient details allowing a reasonable person to comply and defend against the accusation. - C. If the cause for terminating the tenancy is for the grounds in subsections A, F, G, H, I or J of Section 6-58.140, the notice or pre-notice, as the case may be, shall also inform the Tenant that the Tenant is entitled to the relocation fee or additional time in the Rental Unit as set forth in Section 6-58.150. - D. If the cause for terminating the tenancy is for the grounds in subsection H of Section 6-58.140, the notice shall state the Housing Provider has complied with that subsection by obtaining a City approved Capital Improvement Plan and a copy of the approved Capital Improvement Plan shall accompany the notice. - E. The Housing Provider shall file with the Program Administrator within seven calendar days after having served any notice required by Section 6-58.140 a copy of such notice.
+- A. In any notice purporting to terminate a tenancy the Housing Provider shall state in the notice the cause for the termination, if any. - B. If the cause for terminating the tenancy is for the grounds in subsections B, C, D or E of Section 6-58.140 and a notice to cease is required, the notice shall also inform the Tenant that the failure to cure may result in the initiation of an action to terminate the tenancy; such notice shall also include sufficient details allowing a reasonable person to comply and defend against the accusation. - C. If the cause for terminating the tenancy is for the grounds in subsections A, F, G, H, I or J of Section 6-58.140, the notice shall also inform the Tenant that the Tenant is entitled to a relocation fee in the amount then in effect. - D. If the cause for terminating the tenancy is for the grounds in subsection H of Section 6-58.140, the notice shall state the Housing Provider has complied with that subsection by obtaining a City approved Capital Improvement Plan and a copy of the approved Capital Improvement Plan shall accompany the notice. - E. The Housing Provider shall file with the Program Administrator within seven calendar days after having served any notice required by Section 6-58.140 a copy of such notice.

-.6-58.160.
+6-58.160.
 Retaliation Prohibited.